o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 the system timer which in turn is synchronized to PTP (GPS)

-Only single-shot timers are used to schedule processing based on particular events such as symbol time.
+Only single-shot timers are used to schedule processing based on events such as symbol time.
 The packet |br|
 processing function
 calls rte_timer_manage() in the loop, and the resulting execution of timer function happens right |br|